-Securely communicate the KSK derived DS record set to the parent

-- ... but what if your parent isn't DNSSEC-enabled? - -manually distributing your public keys is too complicated - -could there be an easier mechanism Until The Root Is Signed ?
+- Need to securely communicate the KSK derived DS record set to the parent - -RFCs 4310, 5011 - ... but what if your parent isn't DNSSEC-enabled ? - -manually distributing your public keys is too complicated - -could there be an easier mechanism Until The Root Is SignedTM ?